juangamella/aicp/README.md

 The parameters for the experiments can be set by passing the following command-line arguments:

 - `n_workers`: Size of the process pool on which to run experiments in parallel. `-1` uses as many workers as cores are visible by the python process.
 Default is `1`, ie. running experiments sequentially.
 - `batch_size`: Size of the experiment batches which are submitted to the worker pool.
-A lower batch size reduces the maximum size of allocated memory (useful if running experiments with large graphs, see (this post)[https://stackoverflow.com/questions/26520781/multiprocessing-pool-whats-the-difference-between-map-async-and-imap]), but increases overhead.
+A lower batch size reduces the maximum size of allocated memory (useful if running experiments with large graphs, see [this post](https://stackoverflow.com/questions/26520781/multiprocessing-pool-whats-the-difference-between-map-async-and-imap)), but increases overhead.
 Defaults to `20000`.
 - `runs`: Number of runs performed over each test case, each initialized with different random seeds.
 Default is `1`.
 - `max_iter`: Maximum number of iterations for which to run each experiment, i.e., maximum number of interventions performed by each policy.
-Defaults to `-1`, which sets this value to `n_max`.
+Defaults to `-1`, which sets this value to `n_max` (see below).

 The following parameters control the generation of SEMs, i.e. test cases.